janreges/siteone-crawler/README.md

 * `--offline-export-dir=<dir>`     Path to directory where to save the offline version of the website.
 If target directory does not exist, crawler will try to create it (requires sufficient rights).
 * `--offline-export-store-only-url-regex=<regex>` For debug - when filled it will activate debug mode and store only URLs which match one of these PCRE regexes.
 Can be specified multiple times.
+* `--ignore-store-file-error` Enable this option to ignore any file storing errors.
+The export process will continue.

 #### Sitemap options